 Common Name: Eucommia Bark Botanical Name: Eucommia ulmoides, Cortex Eucommiae Ulmoidis Chinese / Pin Yin Name: Du Zhong Du Zhong Dosage: Consult your healthcare provider for your correct dose.
 Du Zhong Precautions: Do not use if nursing or pregnant.
-Over dose should be avoided.
-Oily food is prohibited while taking this herb.
+Consult your healthcare provider before using if taking blood pressure medication.

 Du Zhong Benefits & Information

 Du Zhong is a traditional Chinese medicinal herb to tonify the liver and kidneys, stenghten bones and tendons, prevent abortionand tonify the yang, In Chinese medicine Du Zhong is the tonic herb of choice.
 It is a tonic herb that strengthens structural tissue and improves structural competency at a fundamental level.
 Eucommia bark is a superb Yang Jing tonic.
 Du Zhong benefits the cardiovascular system, supports bone health, promotes circulation and benefits the immune system.
 It has anti-inflammatory, diuretic, antibotic and sedative effects.
 Du Zhong Properties: Sweet, Slightly Acrid, Warm Du Zhong Channels / Meridians: Liver, Kidney Du Zhong Naturally Occuring Componets: flavonone, glucose, glucosamine, glycosides, naringin, propelargonidins, starch

 DISCLAIMER: This web site is intended for information only.
 It is not to be used to diagnosis, treat, cure, or in place of medical supervision.
 Consult with your Naturopathic Doctor, or health care professional.
 FDA has not evaluated this statement and these products, are not intended for prevention, treatment, cure or mitigation of disease.